obelisk02/mongoose-rest-hmwk/README.md

     - oscar
     - samuel
 5. (Optional) create a `.env` file in the root to specify your config values.
+6. (Optional but useful) Run `npm run seed` to fill your database with 10 random Pets with 10 random Owners and 10 random Products
-6. Run `npm run start`
+7. Run `npm run start`
-7. Develop!
+8. Develop!

 ## Homework
 1. Search for the TODO comments in the project